 Battle of Kings Mountain, Blacksburg

 Fought on Oct.
-7, 1780, this is considered the war's most decisive victory in the South, with 1,000 Patriot led by Col. Isaac Shelby annihilating an equal number of Loyalist/Tory troops under the command of British Major Patrick Ferguson.
+7, 1780, the Battle of Kings Mountain is considered the war's most decisive victory in the South, with 1,000 Patriot led by Col. Isaac Shelby annihilating an equal number of Loyalist/Tory troops under the command of British Major Patrick Ferguson.
 Key to the victory: Most of the Americans carried hunting rifles, which were more accurate and inflicted heavy casualties on the musket-armed Tories.
 Re-enactments of the battle occur in early October and include encampments and demonstrations of weapons and other gear.

 Along with the individual battle sites, Middleton Place Plantation in Charleston stages re-enactments of military actions, as well as the role of women and slaves in the war.
-The Second SC Regiment, part of a national association of Revolutionary War units, and the South Carolina Colonial Militia, based in North Augusta, are two of the groups involved in Revolutionary War re-enactments in South Carolina.
+The Second SC Regiment, part of a national association of Revolutionary War units, is involved in many of the Revolutionary War re-enactments in South Carolina.